 These large sea turtles are known as “Honu” by the locals, and can be found in shallow waters near the shore.
 Two popular places for seeing these turtles are the North Shore, and Laniakea Beach.

-These turtles are friendly, and if you’re snorkeling in these areas, one might just come up right next to you!
-Be careful though!
-These are protected species and it is illegal to touch them.
+These turtles are friendly, and if you’re snorkeling in these areas, one might just come up right next to you.
+Be careful, though!
+These are protected species, and it is illegal to touch them (plus a $2,000 fine).

 4. Humpback Whale